SylvainRoehrig2/NFS5-custom-music-guide/README.md

   The files can have an .asf extension or no extension without issue.

 * Place the `vivencoding.py` script in the `music_mod` folder and launch it.

+  If you don't want to use the script, you will have to use the vivenc.exe in a terminal.

+  But you will have to list ALL the files you want to encode together.

+  So it'll be : `vivenc.exe <name_of_viv> <file1> <file2> .... <last_file>`

 * Place the newly created/modified `zzzmus.viv` file in `<game_folder>/GameData/Music`.

 You can now launch the game, and everything should work now !